 Finish off the entire kitchen table and chairs with 2 coats of Polycrylic!All in all this painted and stained kitchen table makeover is a lot simpler than it seems but as usually takes some time to finish!
-If you’re not loving your kitchen table and wish you could diy it too but are feeling a little scared you can do what I did and practice sanding and staining scrap wood or painting an end table.
+If you’re not loving your kitchen table and wish you could give it a DIY makeover too but are feeling a little scared, you can do what I did.
+Just practice sanding and staining scrap wood or painting an end table.
 Start out small and boost your confidence, it worked for me!
 After I finished painting that first piece of furniture and it didn’t look a total mess I was hooked!
 And to quote the Nester “Don’t be afraid to ruin something you already hate.”UPDATE 8/25/17: Over a year later and this bad boy is still going strong!
 Even with a baby in the house!

 YOU MIGHT ALSO ENJOY: